-Per Capita Eligibility: Tuesday, October 19th, at 5 p.m..
-This deadline is for submitting the Adult SRP-MIC Member's Per Capita Information Certificate.
-Forms received by this date will be effective for the October 2021 payout.
+Per Capita Eligibility: Tuesday, October 19th , at 5 p.m..
+This deadline is for submitting the Adult SRP-MIC Member's Per Capita Information will be effective for the October 2021 payout.
 Forms received after this date will not be processed until the first week of November 2021.

-Discontinue Direct Deposits: Tuesday, October 12th, at 5 p.m..
+Discontinue Direct Deposits: Tuesday, October 12th , at 5 p.m..
 This deadline is to discontinue an existing direct deposit.